 In the fast-moving financial domain, it is critical to maintain up-to-date analytics over financial markets.
 Such analytics are used by a wide range of both human and AI traders continuously throughout each day.
 However, in practice, these analytics are not as simple as tracking a stock or share price.
 Instead, more complex metrics are needed that compare real-time market changes with long-term historical trends, whilst also incorporating the current position/exposure of the individual trader.
-For example, a common metric used by financial traders around the world is Value at Risk, which measures the potential risk of the trader's current investments by analysing the variance of the associated assets over different time horizons (that can involve years' worth of data points).
+For example, for the purposes of Pilot#2 ("Personalized Retail and Investment Banking Services") a common metric used by financial traders around the world is Value at Risk, which measures the potential risk of the trader's current investments by analysing the variance of the associated assets over different time horizons (that can involve years' worth of data points).